Board of Directors

 Justine Dery

-Justine Betuur Dery has been the finance and administrative officer for the FTS Ghana office for the past six years.
+Justine Betuur Dery has been the West Africa Finance and Admin Officer for the FTS Ghana office for the past eight years.
 He manages the finance and administrative processes, including partner financial review and budgeting.
 He also provides back up support to the program team and the country director.

 Before joining FTS, Justine worked as a team leader with Baah, Quartey & Associates, a leading private audit firm in Ghana.
 He led audit exercises for both the private sector and state agencies such as the Ghana Airport Company, the Internal Audit Agency under the office of the president of Ghana, Ghana Civil Aviation Authority, and others.
 His team developed the financial and operational procedure for the Ghana Airport Company and Lex Consult, an international women’s law firm.